poch-umd/389Rfall2019/week/10/writeup/README.md

 After some hacking and trial-and-error, I arrived at the following process:

 Generate one rainbow table by hashing lines of the `rockyou.txt` wordlist and inspecting the first two bytes of the hash and taking only 65536 unique ones.
-Two perl one-liners were written and placed in the `Makefile` which perform this type of filtering.
+Two perl one-liners were written and placed in the `Makefile` as a pipeline which perform this type of filtering.
 These unique hash/password pairs are saved in `crack.rb` for later use. `rockyou_command.sh` was added to locate the wordlist.

 Generate another rainbow table by hashing the range 0..65536.
 This was written as a one-liner in `crack.rb` (other lines are there to read `ledger.bin` among other things)

-Finally read off the MD5 hash of `ledger.bin` consult the two rainbow tables to essentially reverse the process and arrive at a sample passcode to use.
+Finally read off the MD5 hash of `ledger.bin` and consult the two rainbow tables to essentially reverse the process and arrive at a sample passcode to use.
 The flag is then decrypted.

 `ledger` can be run using `crack` with backticks or alternatively as `./ledger $(writeup/crack)`